commonsharp/SurvivalProject-Server/README.md

 * The guild rank of new players in the room is '?' instead of being the true rank.

 # 01/04/2017
+* The quest of understanding every single packet continues...
 * You can now find users (F4).
 It currently only works for players in the same server.
 * You can now kick players from the room.
 * Fixed a bug where chat messages and emojis were not sent while you were in a room.